-Shira u’tfila released nine CD’s, toured in many countries and participated to several projects related to Sefardi music from the Balkans, the Mediterranean and the Middle-East.
+Shira u’tfila released nine CD’s, toured in many countries and participated to several projects related to Sephardi music from the Balkans, the Mediterranean and the Middle-East.

 Their repertoire comprises wedding songs, love songs, lullabies and religious songs, performed in several languages: Judeo-Spanish, Hebrew, Serbian, Turkish and Greek.
-Their style combines classical Sefardi melodies wilh more modern sounds.
+Their style combines classical Sephardi melodies with more modern sounds.

 Heritage, released in 2007, is their fifth album.
 It was recorded on June 25, 2006, for the 80th anniversary of the Sukkat Shalom synagogue of Belgrade.